WHAT IS GLAUCOMA AND HOW CAN YOU PREVENT IT?

 Educating yourself about glaucoma and understanding the many risks associated with it is an important step to help protect and preserve your eye health.

-Glaucoma is a group of eye diseases that progressively degenerate the optic nerve, leading to loss of nerve tissue and potential blindness.
-The cause of these diseases is not entirely known, though some theories point to inadequate blood supply or poor perfusion.
-Resulting in fluid buildup and increased intraocular pressure (IOP) in the eyes.
+Glaucoma is a group of eye diseases that lead to the progressive degeneration of the optic nerve, causing a loss of nerve tissue and potential blindness.
+The cause of these diseases are not always known, however, they can result in optic nerve damage through elevated intraocular pressure (IOP) or a restriction in blood supply to the nerve, also known as poor perfusion.

-The pressure damages the eye’s optic nerve function, which can result in visual field loss or blurry vision.
-The vision loss will usually first appear in the peripheral vision, a warning sign that Glaucoma may be present or on the horizon.
-A routine eye exam can usually determine if you are predisposed to Glaucoma, steps you can take to prevent and/or treat it.
+Either way, the optic nerve progressively loses viability, resulting in visual field or peripheral vision loss.
+This vision loss will usually first appear in the peripheral vision, a warning sign that Glaucoma may be present or on the horizon.
+A routine eye exam can often determine if you are predisposed to Glaucoma, steps you can take to prevent and/or treat it.

 While glaucoma can happen to anyone, here are some common risk factors that can contribute to the diagnosis: